 Each book has been inspired by a friend, family member or parent who has contacted us and the collection continues to grow as children we meet evolve the collection with their special requests and suggestions.
 Every book has been written and dedicated to those we love, our little idea in 2014 has definitely surpassed expectations.
 Offering a little peace, happiness or love to others through the Adventures of Brian has allowed us to help children resolve their thoughts and worries and for me to find some career satisfaction I could never have expected.

-The Adventures of Brian was an idea that I had whilst sitting in a classroom teaching, Brian the dog appeared just when I needed to step back from working 24/7 and Darcey became the inspiration to get it moving.
+The Adventures of Brian was an idea that I had whilst sitting in a classroom teaching, Brian the dog appeared just when I needed to step back from working 24/7 .
 The Adventures of Brian continues to grow as Brian becomes an international dog (he’s now in the UK, America, Spain, Germany, Italy, France, Australia and Hong Kong – at our latest check).
-He’s supported charities to raise money for their services (Chestnut Tree House), he’s supported charities to ease the pain of bereavement and loss (Oscar’s Wish Foundation) and he’s entered nurseries, schools and homes in the last 15 months, we cannot wait to bring you his next instalments along with some fantastic guest speaking slots in 2018.
+He’s supported charities to raise money for their services (Chestnut Tree House), he’s supported charities to ease the pain of bereavement and loss (Oscar’s Wish Foundation) and he’s raised awareness of dog Rescue (Angels Small Paws Dog Rescue).
+He’s entered nurseries, schools and homes, we cannot wait to bring you his next instalments along with some fantastic guest speaking slots over coming months.
 Thank you to all who have supported our stories, shared them, purchased them or gifted them to others, we had a dream to change children’s lives by bringing them back to books they could share with their parents, we have been blessed that we have also given parents the words when they didn’t know what to say.

 Here’s a background of WHY we wrote each book: